 It is around these questions, and in an interdisciplinary spirit combining artistic practice and theoretical reflection, that the research project After Social Networks is developing.
 The purpose and methodology of the project is research-creation in arts.
 Its main modalities of action are the organization of scientific and artistic events, the establishment of a participatory and freely accessible database of artistic works online, and the publication of texts, videos, interviews and other scientific resources also freely accessible online.

-Gala Hernández is a filmmaker and PhD Candidate at Paris 8 University under the supervision of Cécile Sorin (ESTCA, EDESTA), in co-direction with Sergi Sánchez from Pompeu Fabra University.
+Gala Hernández is a filmmaker and PhD Candidate at Paris 8 University (ESTCA, EDESTA).
 She holds a BA in Filmmaking from the Superior School of Cinema and Audiovisuals of Catalonia in Barcelona, a Master in Contemporary Cinema and Audiovisual Studies (Pompeu Fabra) and the International Master in Audiovisual and Cinema Studies (IMACS) from Paris 3 University and Paris 10 University.
-She is currently doing a research-creation PhD about films recycling vernacular videos in the post-Internet era.
-She is now preparing a film about UFO’s sightings amateur videos.
-She teaches film studies methodology and amateur film practices at Paris 8 University.
-She has presented at conferences and workshops at Goldsmiths (University of London), University of British Columbia (Vancouver), Silent Green Kulturquartier (Berlin), University of Chicago in Paris and the University of Copenhagen.
-She is the editor of the next issue of the media and communication journal Contratexto, published by the University of Lima.
-She has published video essays in the journals Cinema Comparat/ive Cinema and Transit: cine y otros desvíos.
+She is currently doing a research-creation PhD about the cultural and artistic gesture of the screenshot in the post-internet era.
+She teaches film studies at Paris 8 University.
+She is the editor of the next issue of the journals Contratexto and Images Secondes.
+She has published video essays in Cinema Comparat/ive Cinema and Transit: cine y otros desvíos.

 Allan Deneuville holds a bachelor in philosophy from the University of Panthéon-Sorbonne.
 He is also graduated from the École Nationale Supérieure des Beaux-Arts de Paris and holds a master’s degree in creative writing from the University of Vincennes-Saint-Denis.
 He is currently PhD candidate under the supervision of Yves Citton at the Graduate School of Reasearch ArTeC, in codirection with Bertrand Gervais at University of Québec A Montréal.
 His doctoral thesis focuses, through the figure of “copy and paste”, on the appropriation and circulation of text in the digital age.